PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/slowfast.md

 | :---: | :---: |
 | 74.35 | 91.33 |

 - Acc1 may be lower than that released in papaer, as ~5% data of kinetics-400 is missing.
-Experiments have verified that if training with the same data, we can get the same accuracy
+Experiments have verified that if training with the same data, we can get the same accuracy.

 ## 参考论文